rdlauer/articles/blues/lora-wifi-cellular-fallback/lora-wifi-cell.md

 The Notecard is, by default, a [low power](https://dev.blues.io/notecard/notecard-walkthrough/low-power-design/) and "occasionally connected" device.
 With ~1MB of user-addressable flash on the Notecards, you can store A LOT of data before the Notecard needs to sync its data with the cloud.
 This allows battery-powered, asset tracking, and condition monitoring solutions that can't be continuously connected.

-The Notecard also doesn't work as a drop-in replacement for Wi-Fi.
-It's a low-bandwidth device that lets you sent individual JSON-based events (or [Notes](https://dev.blues.io/api-reference/glossary/#note) in Blues lingo) that contain key-value pairs.
+To be clear, the Notecard isn't meant to be a drop-in replacement for Wi-Fi.
+It's a low-bandwidth device that lets you send individual JSON-based events (or [Notes](https://dev.blues.io/api-reference/glossary/#note) in Blues lingo) that contain key-value pairs.
 For example:

 ```
 {